prilter/Queue/README.md

-# The repository is the way to show others code of my TG bot for controling queues in my university
+# This repository contains the open-source program of my TG bot for controlling queues at my university